AndyGauge/rust/src/doc/rustdoc/src/what-is-rustdoc.md

 ## Basic usage

-Let's give it a try!
-Let's create a new project with Cargo:
+Let us give it a try!
+Create a new project with Cargo:

 ```bash
 $ cargo new docs
 $ cd docs
 ```

-In `src/lib.rs`, you'll find that Cargo has generated some sample code.
+In `src/lib.rs`, Cargo has generated some sample code.
 Delete it and replace it with this:

 ```rust